LaSalle Corbell Pickett: Early life

 LaSalle "Sallie" Corbell was born in Chuckatuck, Virginia, on May 16, 1843, the daughter of David John Corbell and Elizabeth Phillips, slaveholders and plantation owners near Suffolk.
 She attended the Lynchburg Female Seminary in Lynchburg, Virginia.

 Career

 Pickett obtained a professorship in belles-lettres and taught French, Latin and piano in Sherbrooke, Canada.
 She also sold her jewelry to maintain the family.
 After General Ulysses S. Grant insisted that the cartel which granted privileges to her husband should be honored, General Pickett and his family returned to their home in Virginia.
 Pickett accepted a position with the New York Life Insurance Company in Norfolk, with a large salary.

 Her husband died of scarlet fever in 1875.
-She received donations from across the Southern United States, and a subscription was started with eight thousand dollars from one State, and pledges of thousands more.
-Hearing of that plan to provide her with financial security, Pickett resolutely declined to accept financial aid, and soon obtained a position as a government clerk in the Federal Pensions Office sufficient to support herself and son.
+Mrs. Pickett received donations from across the southern United States.
+A subscription was started with eight thousand dollars from one state, and pledges of thousands more.
+Hearing of that plan to provide her with financial security, Mrs. Pickett resolutely declined to accept the financial aid.
+Instead, she got a position as a government clerk in the Federal Pensions Office sufficient to support herself and her son.
 In the 1880s, she became a popular writer and speaker.
 Her first book was published in 1899, "Pickett and His Men".
-Between 1899 and 1931 she toured America and wrote for Cosmopolitan, McClure's and other popular magazines; she also published a dozen books.
+Between 1899 and 1931, she toured America, and wrote for Cosmopolitan, McClure's, and other popular magazines.
+She also published a dozen books.

 In 1891, after recovering from an accident, she was threatened with total blindness.
-With health broken and the almost total loss of her sight, she retained her position in the clerical service of the government.
+With health broken, and the almost total loss of her sight, she was able to retain her position in the clerical service of the government.

+At George Pickett's request, he was buried among his men in his native Richmond when he died in 1875.
+Women were not allowed to be buried in the soldiers’ section of Richmond's Hollywood Cemetery at the time of Mrs. Pickett's death in 1931.
+In 1998, for the first time a woman's remains have ever been allowed in this area, Mrs. Pickett was reburied in the Gettysburg soldiers’ section of Hollywood Cemetery by her husband. "'Mrs. Pickett died in the early 1930s and had wanted to be buried with her husband in the Hollywood Cemetery.
+But the Hollywood Ladies Memorial Society, which then controlled the Gettysburg Hill portion of the cemetery, wouldn't allow it,' Richmond Discovery tour guide Jim DuPriest said.
+'So, Mrs. Pickett was buried in Abbey Mausoleum, beside Arlington National Cemetery in northern Virginia.'"